popbr/data-integration/Project/DatabaseIO/ReadMe.md

     1. for example: `cd C:\Users\JDoe\Desktop\data-integration\Project\Database-IO` will set the current direction to the program's folder
 3. Try uninstalling and reinstalling the program
 4. Open an issue on our [Github](https://github.com/popbr/data-integration)
-    1. Note: Is that something that should be suggested? should it be one of our emails instead?

 ## Changing Parameters
 Please ensure that you change the following parameters to suit your use of this program.